Transfer Credit Policy

 Students may be eligible for APL credit if they have accrued a foundation of knowledge and skills equivalent to the content of courses in the following areas:

 - Liberal arts (ANT, ART, CMN, ECN, ENG, HST, MUS, PHL, POL, PSY, SOC, and TCC)

 - Health professions and sciences (BIO, BTC, CHM, HMG, and HSC)

 - Information technology (ITC)

-Interested students should contact their academic advisor for more information.
+Interested students should contact their career and academic coach for more information.